Perinatal Psychotherapist & Counsellor, MSc UKCP

 Training, qualifications & experience

-I am currently undertaking my post-graduate research (MSc) at the prestigious Metanoia Institute in Ealing, London.
+I completed my post-graduate research (MSc) at the prestigious Metanoia Institute in Ealing, London.

 - BSc Midwifery (first year) – King’s College London (2010/11)